Estonian mythology: Background

 It has been suggested by ethnologist and former president Lennart Meri (among others), that a Kaali meteorite which passed dramatically over populated regions and landed on the island of Saaremaa around 3,000–4,000 years ago was a cataclysmic event that may have influenced the mythology of Estonia and neighboring countries, especially those from whose vantage point a "sun" seemed to set in the east.

 In the Finnish national epic, the Kalevala, cantos 47, 48 and 49 can be interpreted as descriptions of the impact, the resulting tsunami and devastating forest fires.
 It has also been suggested that the Virumaa-born Oeselian god Tharapita is a reflection of the meteorite that entered the atmosphere somewhere near the suggested "birthplace" of the god and landed in Oesel.

+Motifs from Estonian runic songs include a mighty oak that grows into the sky before being felled and transformed into various objects, the Sun, Moon, and Star acting as suitors to a young maiden who ultimately accepts the Star, and a crafty blacksmith forging a woman of gold while remaining unable to grant her a soul or a mind.
+Other motifs involve a holy grove withering following desecration by a couple, a little brother successfully slaying a giant ox where mighty heroes failed, a woman being forced to kill her daughter who then ascends to heaven as an air maiden, a girl discovering a fish containing a woman, young girls being seduced at night by beings from the holy grove or the land of the dead, and a lake migrating to a new location after being desecrated.